devkral/devise_pam_authenticatable/README.md

 Versions before 4.0.0 are limitted compatible with database_authenticatable.
 Some removed code may can clash in earlier versions.

-Version 7.0.0 (and 5, 6) change method names.
+Version 5-8 change method names.
 Check if everything is correct.
+Sorry for the quick release cycle.

 Setup
 -----